Tuvayhun - Full Score

 Our world is a wondrous place; but it is also a deeply troubled place, in need of messages of inclusion, trust, kindness, compassion, humanity, and mutual respect.
 The texts for this work act as poetic responses to the verses in the traditional Beatitudes from Jesus’ Sermon on the Mount.
 The poet has taken each of Jesus’ blessings (Tuvayhun in Aramaic) and crafted a text as if to say, “Yes, and…” These new texts illustrate how that blessing applies in the real world.
 It seems as though Jesus’ words two millennia ago still resonate, and the types of people he sought to comfort with his blessings are still in need of blessing, and the societal shortcomings he drew attention to then are still challenging us today.

 One might think that each of the eight verses in the Beatitudes concerns different groups of people: the poor in spirit, the meek, the peacemakers, the merciful.
 However, these are not eight different groups of people but are eight moral qualities that all of us can possess.
-We are all in need of these blessings, and we are all called to act as the agents of blessing.
+We are all in need of these blessings, and we are all called to act as agents of blessing.
 The texts range from a lullaby to a refugee narrative, from folk dance to an anthem of universal human needs and dignity, interspersed with messages of hope and blessings, framed by Jesus’ beatitudes sung in Aramaic.
 It ends with an exhortation for all of us to let our light shine and be a blessing to others.

 The instrumentation is based on what we know about instruments in the biblical period and from the Middle East where the Sermon on the Mount took place.
-As part of the message to embrace our differences Tuvayhun is a crossover work with elements from classical, jazz and world music.
-The work was commissioned and premiered by the Manhattan Girls Chorus and conductor Michelle Oesterle, New York City, April 2018.
+As part of the message to embrace our differences Tuvayhun is a crossover work with elements from classical, jazz, and world music.
+The work was commissioned and premiered by the Manhattan Girls Chorus and conductor Michelle Oesterle, New York City, in April 2018.

 Charles Anthony Silvestri & Kim André Arnesen